pawel-R/my-first-blog/README.md

 # First blog in Django
-I learn django on this file
+I learn django on this file.

 ## Technologies:
 - Python